Jamie Roberts to lead Wales for June Tests against Tonga and Samoa

 With Jonathan Davies heading to New Zealand with the Lions, 2009 and 2013 Lions tourist Roberts has a chance to shine in midfield and as tour leader.

-Roberts said: "I'm immensely honoured to be named captain of Wales for this year's summer tour.
+"I'm as disappointed as any player to miss out on it (Lions), but you mope around for about a day, dust yourself off and you get back to training hard and playing and trying to play your best and that motivation will always be there.

-"It's a proud moment for myself, but more importantly my family and a position of responsibility that I will take huge pride in.
+"But the focus now is on Wales, winning two games and best preparing this group as much as possible."

-"I'm excited for the new players in the squad as they get the chance to test themselves at this level, and also for the more established players who now have a chance to become leaders in this team."
+Roberts added: "It's a proud moment for myself, but more importantly my family and a position of responsibility that I will take huge pride in."

 Cardiff Blues' Seb Davies and Beard and Thornton, of Ospreys are locks, Scarlets' Elias is a hooker and team-mate Wyn Jones a prop.